Eveieve/linki/README.md

 ---

-## 📢 What is Linki?
-All-in-one Influencer Marketing Platform
+## 📢 Linki - All-in-one Influencer Marketing Platform

 **Linki** is an all-in-one marketing platform that seamlessly connects influencers and advertisers.
 Influencers can join brand campaigns, while advertisers can easily discover and contract with the right influencers.